carlkaspar/compound-calc/README.md

 ```

 This will start the development server.
 Once it's running, you can view the application in your web browser by visiting http://localhost:5173/.

+# Code tour

+This application is build with Vue3 JS framework.
+The styles are applied by using tailwindcss utility classes.
+The form schema validation is implemented with zod.
+The validation is orchestrated by vee-validate.
+The line-chart for visualizing compound interest is drawn using chart.js.

+1. Everything in Vue app starts from the `main.ts` file, which mounts the `App.vue`
+2. `App.vue` is only responsible for rendering the `CompoundInterestCalculator` component
+3. `CompoundInterestCalculator` component is responsible for some layout styles & rendering the `CompoundInterestForm` and `CompoundInterestChart` components.
+It also renders the simple total output for contributions & future value.
+4. `CompoundInterestForm` is responsible for rendering all the inputs, adding some styles & updating the values of `useCompoundInterestForm` hook.
+5. `useCompoundInterestForm.ts` is responsible for creating a context for the form using vee-validate library, setting the validation schema for the form which is declared in `compound-interest-form.model.ts` and submitting the form by calling the submit fn of `useCompoundInterestCalculator` hook
+6. `useCompoundInterestCalculator.ts` is responsible for holding the state of the interest computation which is done by using the vue-use library createSharedComposable fn that effectively creates a singleton service accessible from any vue component / composable and orchestrating the computation itself.
+7. `compound-formula.util.ts` actually describes the formulas used to calculate the compound & the contributions by time
+8. `compound-interest-form.model.ts` describes the form validation schema by using the zod library